snugnug/micros/README.md

 components of the configuration, available under `config.system.build` to create different build artifacts for different workflows.

+## Contributing

+Contributions are always welcome.
+Please remember to write comments in particularly complex areas if adding new modules, or refactoring existing modules.

+You may visit [runit/runscripts](https://smarden.org/runit/runscripts#sshd) for additional services that could be upstreamed to MicrOS.

 ## License

 MicrOS is a _soft_-fork of not-os, plain and simple.
 Any and all work here is